masterSmallwood/wikipages/readme.md

 ### Usage:

 If you don't provide any arguments, it will query the current date and hour.
-The wikipedia data for the current hour may not be available yet.
+Keep in mind the wikipedia data for the current hour may not be available yet.

 `php main.php`